Columns > Published on May 26th, 2020

 Alongside the Hugo Awards, the Nebulas are one of the biggest deals in the SFF world: they’re basically equivalent to the genre’s Academy Awards, as members of the SFWA themselves vote for the winners.

 This post aims to break down all the categories for you as a quick and easy cheat sheet.
-If you want to get a sense of the whole roster of nominees before we begin, you can visit this page.
+If you want to get a sense of the whole roster of nominees before we begin, you can visit this page and if you want to try your own hand at writing science fiction, check out these writing classes.
 Otherwise, we’ll get right to it.

 Chances seem bright for debut authors in the Best Novel category